pybricks/lego-mario-kart/README.md

 # Instructions

 - Build a kart with SPIKE Essential with two motors.
+- Build a track with color markers and obstacles.
-- [Install Pybricks][3] on both the SPIKE Prime Hub and the SPIKE Essential Hub.
+- [Install the latest nightly Pybricks firmware][3] on both the SPIKE Prime Hub and the SPIKE Essential Hub.
 - [Upload][4] all `.py` files in this repo to Pybricks Code.
 - Run `prime.py` on the SPIKE Prime Hub.
 - Run `kart.py` on the SPIKE Essential Hub.